 Jerry’s message to aspiring writers and illustrators is: what matters most is how hard you practice at what you want to do.
 Let go of perfectionism and self-criticism.
 He’s always loved to draw but has not always been good at it.
 He drew stick figures when he was in 7th grade.
 Don’t just spend a little time drawing and most of your time erasing.
 Give yourself a break!
 The same applies to writing.
 If you get stuck, take a breather, go for a walk.
 “We have two ears and one mouth, so we should be listening twice as much as we talk.”

-Request his newest graphic novel Class Act, to be released on October 6th.
+His newest graphic novel Class Act is a must-read.
+Request it now!
 What do you think will happen to 8th grader Jordan Banks at Riverdale Academy this year?

 Ann Arbor Comic Arts Festival.
 (2019, June 15).
 Raina Telgemeier and Jerry Craft interview at A2CAF conference 2019.
 YouTube [accessed on 10-1-20 from jerrycraft.com/videos]